stegatxins0/permatabot/README.md

 ## Note

 This bot is unusable right now.
+The bot poorly written because I need the bot urgently so I write it in a very short time.
 There is a lot of bugs in it and this repository is no longer maintained.

 # Permatabot